 Workforce planning is a core modelling process of human resource management.
 It is shaped by the organisational strategy and ensures the right number of people, with the right skills, are in the right place at the right time to deliver short and long-term organisational objectives.
 Workforce planners must be particularly agile in the context of a multisport event or fixed-term project such as a world expo.
 Local considerations, including geographical location and workforce skills within the host city, must also be taken into account.

 The top 5 benefits of workforce planning expertise to your bid team are:

-4. identifies market shortage of qualified talent to fill critical roles
+- identifies the market shortage of qualified talent to fill critical roles

 Our specialists are ready to work closely with your teams to fill immediate requirements effectively and anticipate future personnel needs accurately.
 We work tirelessly to understand and fully tap the local talent pool of a Host City and provide a meaningful legacy component to your HR strategy.
 However, when local talent needs to be augmented, our relationships with global sourcing partners allow us to access a truly international talent pool and get the talent to you fast when it counts.